 In a month, you will return for a second visit to review your test results.
 Your provider will explain what they mean in depth.
 They will then prescribe a more specific regimen of supplements to treat your specific problems.

-Subsequent visits with your metabolic medicine provider are typically three to four months apart.
+Subsequent visits with your metabolic medicine provider are typically 4 to 6 months after your initial visit.
 Your provider will order more blood work prior to these visits and will use the blood work results, along with how you are feeling, to determine how effective your treatment plan has been.
 All patients respond differently to treatments and the providers at our office want to be sure that we have created a plan that is working well for each patient’s specific health concerns.

 Americans are under more stress than we were ever meant to be, evolutionarily.
 We work longer hours, we have more time commitments and relationship commitments, and we don’t typically relax as much as we should.
 While our forefathers suffered from real threats like predatory animals and starvation, we suffer perceived threats like time crunches and finances.
 Our perceived threats last longer than the threat of predatory animals.
 Because we demand more from our bodies in the form of constant stressors, we must supplement our bodies nutritionally to keep up with the increased demand.